MicrosoftDocs/well-architected/well-architected/resiliency/principles.md

 Building a reliable application in the cloud is different from traditional application development.
 Historically, you may have purchased levels of redundant higher-end hardware to minimize the chance of an entire application platform failing.

-In the cloud, we acknowledge, in advance, that failures happen.
+In the cloud, we acknowledge that failures happen.
 Instead of trying to prevent failures altogether, the goal is to minimize the effects of a single failing component.

 To assess your workload using the tenets found in the Azure Well-Architected Framework, reference the [Microsoft Azure Well-Architected Review](/assessments/?id=azure-architecture-review&mode=pre-assessment).